-The total anticipated funding for the District of Columbia is approximately \$241,627.00 for FY 2020 through FY 2023.
+The total anticipated funding for the District of Columbia is approximately \$243,001.17 for FY 2024 through FY 2027.
 CAUSES expects to award multiple grants under this program.
-Solicitations for individual grant awards between \$10,000 and \$50,000 will be considered.
+Solicitations for individual grant awards between \$10,000 and \$200,000 will be considered.
 This is a reimbursable grant.
 CAUSES may advance up to 20 percent (maximum \$5,000) of the approved budget for the initiation of project activities, with the balance being attainable on a reimbursable schedule.
 Reimbursement will require timely completion and proper reporting of approved budget activities and the submission of invoices.

 A selected UDC and External Advisory Committee will review all grant proposal submissions and make recommendations to CAUSES.
+Fresh applicants and new project ideas will be given priority.

 CAUSES retains the right to reject applicants with previous participation whose performance was assessed as incomplete or unsatisfactory.
+Applicants who are repeatedly tardy in returning grant-related information will be automatically blacklisted.
+If a delay is expected, it is the applicant's responsibility to acknowledge our message and inform us of the delay.
+It is strongly recommended that you provide a second point of contact for the entire grant period.
 While it is not required, applicants who offer documented matching funds through their budget and narrative may be eligible for additional evaluation consideration.
+If matching funds are proposed, the recipient must keep complete records that identify and document the specific costs or contributions proposed to meet the match or cost-share, the source of funding or contributions, and document how the valuation was determined.
 All funding for grants associated with this program are subject to final approval by USDA/AMS under the Specialty Crop Block Grant Program.